33 Gym Terms You Need To Know For Your First Workout

 #6: Concentric

-Most weightlifting exercises have two primary phases to the movement; the lifting phase, where you raise the weight up by bending your joint, and the lowering phase, where you extend the joint.
+Most weightlifting exercises have two primary phases to the movement: the lifting phase, where you raise the weight by bending your joints, and the lowering phase, where you extend the joints.

 The lifting phase is the concentric phase, such as when you do bicep curls and bend your elbow to bring the weight to your shoulder.